 The packing list contains the list of files you would like posted to IEEE Xplore.
 IEEE uses this list to verify that all the PDFs in the packing list are on the disc.
 It also provides other information required by IEEE so that you can avoid delays in processing your files.

 Always use the IEEE Packing List Generator to create the packing list.
 Remember to include all files you wish to be posted to IEEE Xplore when creating the packing list.
 In addition to the technical papers, please include copyright page, title page, table of contents, and author index.
+Please ensure that all paper file names are less than 50 characters.

 If you have a policy that non-presented papers will not be posted to IEEE Xplore, you can indicate suppressed papers when creating the packing list.
 Papers can only be withheld if authors were informed in advance that papers not presented at the conference will not be published in IEEE Xplore.